 E: When you when you were in school and the girls were looking in the windows at you

 H: That's right, that's right, yeah.
-Another thing, you take shabas שבת ביי טאָג] Saturday during the day .
+Another thing, you take [shabas ba tog] שבת ביי טאָג] Saturday during the day .
 Saturday in the afternoon in our town was no place where to go but it was a magazine [Polish for warehouse]. every town had a magazine with we saving in case it happened something.
 So all the girls used to get together, five or six of them, and walk to the magazine.
 And they have to walk, walk through our street.
 And when I saw the six girls I just fell in to the where you dig out for, for the water to run off [AI: the gutter].
 I fell in.

 E: You do that to watch them?